Tarbock

 Tarbock is a village and former civil parish within the Metropolitan Borough of Knowsley, in Merseyside, England.
 It is situated to the south east of Huyton and to the east of Netherley.
 The village itself is 6 mi from Liverpool city centre, 3.5 mi from Widnes and 2 mi from Prescot.
 The M62 motorway junction 6 is in the area and is more familiarly called Tarbock Island.
 At the 2001 Census, the population of Tarbock was 2,382 (1,146 males, 1,236 females).
-The parish council was abolished on 1 April 2014.
+The parish was abolished on 1 April 2014.

 History

 In 2007, evidence of a Roman Tile works was found around the Tarbock Island area of the M62.
 The tiles were destined for army barracks in Chester.
 Other archaeology in the area suggests evidence of Roman and Medieval farming.